 When I first took office, I thought this was going to be a very long journey, but instead it became a fast sprint!
 I would like to reflect on a few things WE accomplished this year.
 The Coffee & Board Meeting was moved to Temple Sinai.
 This was a significant upgrade over our previous location.
 The website was upgraded to enhance our clubs image.
 We increased our marketing strategy by having an article written in the Review Journal about the history of the WNC and we entered into the new millennia by setting up Pay Pal for new member sign ups.
 2016 was a very productive year.

 Due to the amazing efforts of our Chairs, Co-Chairs, and members of the Executive Committee, WNC had a successful year.
 A team of volunteers arranged the 25th Anniversary celebration, attended by 250 of our members.
 We had new and exciting programs at our luncheons, such as, the Magnificent Seven Makeover, and a tribute show to Judy Garland and Liza Minelli.
 We created and continue to frame our Information Technology team.
 New activities were added and by the end of the year our membership had grown to 630 members.
 WNC continues to be strong financially and we look forward to using our resources for the benefit of our members.

 2018 - President Barbara Schafer

 The year 2018-2019 was so amazing.
 I loved every minute of it.
-The Board of Directors and especially my Executive commitee worked hard to make WNC open and convenient to all.
-We moved forward with our “go green” theory to incorporate payments on line for membership, luncheons, and we hope that our activites will soon be able to participate in the “ease” of participating that we have initiated this year.
-We have streamlined and rewritten bylaws, procedures and activity chair descriptons, again to
+The Board of Directors and especially my Executive committee worked hard to make WNC open and convenient to all.
+We moved forward with our “go green” theory to incorporate payments on line for membership, luncheons, and we hope that our activities will soon be able to participate in the “ease” of participating that we have initiated this year.
+We have streamlined and rewritten bylaws, procedures and activity chair descriptions, again to

 make it easier to belong to WNC.
 We are financially healthy as we pass the torch to another group for another year.